Benny Andersson: Personal life

 Andersson was engaged to Christina Grönvall.
 They have two children.
 The couple split in 1966 and Christina kept custody of the children as Andersson was then at the peak of his Hep Stars' success.
 In the 1990s, their son Peter Grönvall formed One More Time, a group that enjoyed European success with the ABBA-like "Highland" and, later, as Sweden's entry to the Eurovision Song Contest 1996.

 Andersson was in a relationship with Anni-Frid Lyngstad of ABBA for about 11 years, from 1969 till 1980.
 They married on 6 October 1978, but separated on 26 November 1980 and divorced in 1981.

-He married Swedish TV presenter Mona Nörklit in 1981 and had a son, Ludvig.
-Ludvig is also one of the producers of the concert residency ABBA Voyage.
-Ludvig and his father are co-owners of the studio IKSMIXNINGSVERKET, or RMV Studios, also called the National Institutional Department of Mixing.
+He married Swedish TV presenter Mona Nörklit in 1981 and had a son, Ludvig, who is one of the producers of the concert residency ABBA Voyage as well as the 2025 Broadway revival of Chess.
+Ludvig and his father are co-owners of the studio Riksmixningsverket, or RMV Studios, also called the National Institutional Department of Mixing.
 Located in a 150-year-old naval warehouse on the island of Skeppsholmen in Stockholm, the studio opened in 2011.

 Andersson was an alcoholic through much of his adult life.
 He has remained a teetotaler since 2001.
 Andersson did not disclose the extent of his substance abuse problems until a 2011 interview, at which point he had maintained nearly a decade of sobriety.